I am sad to inform the VLS community of Judge Peter Hall's passing last Thursday.

 Born on Nov.
 9, 1948, Judge Hall passed away March 11, 2021.
 He is survived by his wife, Maria Dunton, five children, and five grandchildren.

 Judge Hall's law clerks, family, friends, and colleagues are joining together to honor his legacy by funding a scholarship for exceptional VLS students.
 To learn more about this meaningful initiative and to donate, please click here.
-We also invite you to use the form below to submit a tribute message.

 Our thoughts and prayers are with Judge Hall’s family.
 He was a tremendous source of inspiration to our students and faculty, and we will long remember him for his service to our school, state, and country.